doorholderdoare/embed-generator/README.md

 Basic Discord.py Embed Generator -
 If you do not know how to create an embed/aren't bothered to then this tool will be useful for you.

 If there are any issues please do let me know by dropping me a message on discord.
-I can reply as soon as I can
+I will reply as soon as possible

 # Updates